quii/learn-go-with-tests/websockets.md

 }
 ```

 If you try and compile, it will fail in `TexasHoldem` because it is calling `ScheduleAlertAt` without a destination, to get things compiling again _for now_ hard-code it to `os.Stdout`.

-Try and run the tests and they will fail because `SpyBlindAlerter` no longer implements `BlindAlerter`, fix this and run the tests and we should still be green.
+Try and run the tests and they will fail because `SpyBlindAlerter` no longer implements `BlindAlerter`, fix this by updating the signature of `ScheduleAlertAt`, run the tests and we should still be green.

 It doesn't make any sense for `TexasHoldem` to know where to send blind alerts.
 Let's now update `Game` so that when you start a game you declare _where_ the alerts should go.